kevinslashdigital/aws-ai-practitioner-prep/docs/Domain-3/Task-3.2/4-potential-risks-and-limitations-of-prompt-engineering.md

 ## 3. **Exposure**

 **Definition**:
-Exposure is the unintentional leakage of private or sensitive information during training or inference.
+Exposure refers to the risk of exposing sensitive or confidential information to a generative model during training or inference.
+An FM can then inadvertently reveal this sensitive data from their training corpus, leading to potential data leaks or privacy violations.

 **Scenario**:
-A model trained on private customer data may inadvertently disclose personal details when generating content.
+Consider a scenario where a system is trained on private customer data to generate personalized product recommendations.
+In such a case, there is a possibility that the system might unintentionally disclose details about individual customers' purchases or browsing histories within the recommendations that it generates for new customers.
+This potential exposure of private user information could undermine customers' privacy and erode their trust in the system.

 **Risk**: